netwalker2000/finflow-wallet/README.md

     *   `internal/repository/postgres/*.go`: Review the concrete PostgreSQL implementations.
 Note how `sqlx.ExtContext` is used to allow repository methods to operate within an existing transaction.
 7.  **Check `pkg/db/`:** Understand the abstraction for database connection and transaction management.
 The `TxController` and `DBTxBeginner` interfaces are crucial for testability.
 8.  **Review `internal/util/errors.go`:** Understand the custom error types used for business logic errors.
-9.  **Examine Unit Tests (`internal/service/*_test.go`):**
+9.  **Examine Tests:**
-    *   See how `testify/mock` is used to mock dependencies, especially for repositories and transaction controllers.
-    *   Verify that each test case (`t.Run`) is isolated and sets up its own mocks.
-    *   Confirm that expected method calls and their arguments are asserted.
-    *   Understand how different error scenarios are tested.
+    *   **Unit Tests (`internal/service/*_test.go`):** See how `testify/mock` is used to mock dependencies, especially for repositories and transaction controllers.
+Verify that each test case (`t.Run`) is isolated and sets up its own mocks.
+Confirm that expected method calls and their arguments are asserted.
+Understand how different error scenarios are tested.
+    *   **Integration Tests (`internal/api/api_integration_test.go`):** Review how the entire API is tested end-to-end, interacting with a real database.
+Observe how HTTP requests are simulated and responses are validated, ensuring the system behaves correctly as a whole.
+Pay attention to the setup and teardown of the test environment (e.g., database clearing).

 ## Issue fixed: